Monday, May 25, 2026

 Pine Steam Campsite

 The winds were still blowing when we got up on Thursday.
-The original plan was to explore Lobster Lake, and perhaps hike up Lobster Mountain, but we were concerned about the afternoon wind.
-Instead, we decided to head back to the river where the wind would be more manageable.
+The original plan was to take a lay-over day to explore Lobster Lake, and perhaps hike up Lobster Mountain, but we were concerned about winds forecasted for the next few days.
+Instead, we decided to head back to the river while the wind was still manageable.
 With the decision made, we packed up camp and were crossing back over Lobster Lake into a strong headwind by 9:00.

 Once again, everyone crossed with no problem.
 We took a quick break at the Lobster Stream put-in before continuing down the Penobscot River.
 Our objective was to get to the campsite at Pine Stream, which is one of the most popular on the river.
 We passed numerous empty sites along the way, and we were surprised that there weren’t more people on the river on the lead-up to Memorial Day weekend.